Summary

 • #include "mystuff.h" for user-defined headers.

-Be careful that according to this scheme, definitions should never be placed in the header files, where it can be included multiple times within the same program or translation unit!
+Be careful that, according to this scheme, definitions should never be placed in the header files, where they can be included multiple times within the same program or translation unit!
 This could violate the One Definition Rule (ODP), which states that only a single definition can exist for classes and non-inline functions within your entire program, or for templates and types within a single translation unit. (learn more here)

 If you want to know more about source & header file organization I suggest reading through chapter 15 (Source Files and Programs) in Stroustrup's C++ book.